klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - Which of the following is better and why: exponential complexity O(2^N), constant compexity O(1), linear complexity O(N), quadratic complexity O(N^2), logarithmic complexity O(log(N))
   - constant > logarithmic > linear > quadratic > exponential.
 The complexity says how execution time of the program depends on the number of elements in the input.
 Constant and logarithmic are super fast, exponential is awfully slow.

+- What makes shifting access permissions check from server side to client side a good practice.
+  - Nothing, this is a trap question to detect whether person is aware of the common mistake of checking permissions on client where they can be spoofed.
+Acess permissions must always be checked on server, not on client.

 - What is Decentralized Denial of Service attack?
   - Evil programmers sending a lot of dummy requests to the server of good programmers to overburen it and make it inoperable.

 - What is the advantage of hosting application on a cloud (like Amazon, Google Cloud, Azure, etc...) over self-hosting it on a local machine